The Student Finance Income Assessment

 Alternatively, SFE may accept a statutory declaration.
 This is a statement which you would write to confirm your circumstances and which you would then say under oath in the presence of someone who is authorised to hear it (e.g. a Solicitor, or a Notary who works in a Solicitors’ office).
 That person has to sign the statutory declaration to certify that they have heard it.
 You can search for a notary on The Notaries Society website.
 The cost will vary but can be as little as £5.

-Stand Alone have written a guide on how your Student Finance application is assessed as an estranged student.
+The organisation Stand Alone support people who have no contact with their family.
+They can offer emotional support and have lots of useful information on their website for students including a guide on how your Student Finance application is assessed as an estranged student.
 It will tell you about the supporting documents that you may need to send to Student Finance England to confirm your irreconcilable estrangement from your family.
-You can download it here.

 If you feel that requesting evidence or supporting documents might put you at risk please discuss this with a Welfare Adviser in the Advice and Counselling Service.